-First insured crop means, with respect to a single crop year and any specific crop acreage, the first instance that a crop is planted or grown for harvest or prevented from being planted and is insured under the authority of the Act.
+First insured crop - With respect to a single cropyear and any specific crop acreage, the first instance that a crop is planted or grown for harvest or prevented from being planted and is insured under the authority of the Act.
 For example, if winter wheat that is not insured is planted on acreage that is later planted to soybeans that are insured, the first insured crop would be soybeans.
 If the winter wheat was reported as insured, it would be the first insured crop.

-Farm Service Agency (FSA) means an agency of the USDA, or a successor agency.
+Farm Service Agency (FSA) - An agency of the USDA, or a successor agency.

-FSA farm number means the number assigned to a farm by FSA.
+FSA farm number - The number assigned to a farm by FSA.

-FSA field number means the number assigned to a field by FSA.
+FSA field number - The number assigned to a field by FSA.

-FSA tract number means the number assigned

-to a tract by FSA.
+FSA tract number - The number assigned to a tract by FSA.

-Generally recognized means when agricultural experts or organic agricultural experts are aware of the production method and there is no genuine dispute regarding whether the production method allows the crop to make normal progress toward maturity.
+Generally recognized - When agricultural experts or organic agricultural experts are aware of the production method and there is no genuine dispute regarding whether the production method allows the crop to make normal progress toward maturity.

-Good farming practices mean the production methods utilized to produce or manage the insured crop and allow it to make normal progress toward maturity, and are those generally recognized by agricultural experts or organic agricultural experts, as applicable, for the area.
+Good farming practices - The production methods utilized to produce or manage the insured crop and allow it to make normal progress toward maturity, and are those generally recognized by agricultural experts or organic agricultural experts, as applicable, for the area.
 We may, or you may request us to, contact FCIC to determine if production methods will be considered "good farming practices."

-Grid means an area identified by longitude and latitude used to determine the expected grid index, final grid index, premium and indemnity.
-For the Vegetation Index policies, the grid is an 8 kilometer by 8 kilometer area established using NDVI gridded data.
-For the Rainfall Index policies, the grid is a 0.25 degree gridded area, or a successor area, established by NOAA.
+Grid - An area identified by longitude and latitude used to determine the expected grid index, final grid index, premium and indemnity.
+The grid is a 0.25 degree gridded area, or a successor area, established by NOAA CPC.

-Grid identification number (grid ID) means a specific number assigned to each grid.
+Grid identification number (grid ID) - A

-Household means a domestic establishment including individuals with a familial relationship and others who live on the same property.
+specific number assigned to each grid.
+Household - A domestic establishment including individuals with a familial relationship and others who live on the same property.

-Index interval means a period of time designated in the Actuarial Documents during which NDVI and precipitation data is collected.
+Index interval - A period of time designated in the actuarial documents during which precipitation data is collected.

-Insurable interest means your percentage of the insured crop that is at financial risk.
+Insurable interest - Your percentage of the insured crop that is at financial risk.

-Insurable loss means when the final grid index is less than your trigger grid index.
+Insurable loss - When the final grid index is lessthan your trigger grid index.

-Insured means the named person as shown on the application accepted by us.
+Insured - The named person as shown on the application accepted by us.
 This term does not extend to any other person having a share or interest in the crop, such as a partnership, landlord, or any other person, unless specifically indicated on the application accepted by us.

-Insured crop means the crop insured under your policy as shown on the application accepted by us.
+Insured crop - The crop insured under your policy as shown on the application accepted by us.

-Intended use means the producer's expected end use or disposition of the commodity at the time the commodity is reported.
+Intended use - The producer's expected end use or disposition of the commodity at the time the commodity is reported.

-Interplanted means acreage on which two or more crops are planted in a manner that does not permit separate agronomic maintenance or harvest of the crops.
+Interplanted - Acreage on which two or more crops are planted in a manner that does not permit separate agronomic maintenance or harvest of the crops.

-Irrigated practice means a method of producing a crop by which water, from an adequate water source, is artificially applied in sufficient amounts by appropriate and adequate irrigation equipment and facilities and at the proper times necessary to produce at least the (1) yield expected for the area; (2) yield used to establish the production guarantee or amount insurance/coverage on the irrigated acreage planted to the commodity; or (3) producer's established approved yield, as applicable.
+Irrigated practice - A method of producing a crop by which water, from an adequate water source, is artificially applied in sufficient amounts by appropriate and adequate irrigation equipment and facilities and at the proper times necessary to produce at least the (1) yield expected for the area; (2) yield used to establish the production guarantee or amount of insurance/coverage on the irrigated acreage planted to the commodity; or (3) producer's established approved yield, as applicable.
 Acreage adjacent to water, such as but not limited to a pond, lake, river, stream, creek or brook, shall not be considered irrigated based solely on the proximity to the water.

-Lease means a written document granting use or occupation of property for a specified compensation, during a specified period of time.
-Compensation may include, but is not limited to: cash, share of insured crop, proceeds, labor, calf crop, honey, services, etc.
+Lease - A written document granting use or occupation of property for a specified compensation, during a specified period of time.
+Compensation may include, but is not limited to:cash, share of insured crop, proceeds, labor, calfcrop, honey, services, etc.